Robust Exploratory Stopping under Ambiguity in Reinforcement Learning: Introduction

-Our formulation of exploratory stopping problems under ambiguity aligns with, and can be viewed as, a robust analog of \cite{dai2024learning,DongRLstopping}, who combine the penalization method for variational inequalities with the exploratory framework of \cite{wang2020reinforcement,wang2020continuous} in the PDE setting.
+Our robust exploratory stopping problem under ambiguity aligns with, and can be viewed as, a robust analog of \cite{dai2024learning,DongRLstopping}.
 Recently, an exploratory stopping-time framework based on a singular control formulation has also been proposed by \cite{dianetti2024exploratory}.

-While some proof techniques in our work bear similarities to those in \cite{dai2024learning,DongRLstopping}, the consideration of ambiguity introduces substantial differences.
-In particular, due to the It\^o semimartingale setting of $X^x$ and the nonlinearity induced by the $g$-expectation, PDE-based arguments cannot be applied directly.
-Instead, we establish a robust (i.e., max–min) verification theorem using BSDE techniques.
-Building on this, we derive a policy iteration theorem by analyzing a priori estimates for iterative BSDEs.
-A related recent work of \cite{frikha2025entropy} proposes and analyzes an exploratory optimal stopping framework under discrete stopping times but without ambiguity.
+A related recent work of \cite{frikha2025entropy} studies an exploratory optimal stopping framework under discrete stopping times but without ambiguity.
 Lastly, we refer to \cite{becker2019deep,becker2021solving,reppen2025neural} for machine learning (ML) approaches to optimal stopping.

 Moving away from the continuous-time RL (or ML) results to the literature on continuous-time optimal stopping under ambiguity, we refer to \cite{bayraktar2011optimal_a,bayraktar2011optimal_b,nutz2015optimal,park2023irreversible,PW23,riedel2009optimal}.
-More recently, \cite{mazzon2024optimal} proposes a framework for optimal stopping that incorporates both ambiguity and learning.
-Rather than adopting a worst-case approach, as in the above references, the framework employs the smooth ambiguity-aversion model of Klibanoff et al.~\cite{klibanoff2005smooth} in combination with Bayesian learning.
+More recently, \cite{tankov2025optimalstoppingdivestmenttiming} proposes a framework for optimal stopping that incorporates both ambiguity and learning.
+Rather than adopting a worst-case approach, it employs the smooth ambiguity framework of Klibanoff et al.~\cite{klibanoff2005smooth} and the Bayesian learning.